Your task

 - Extract the

-field from the instruction. - When the instruction is
+rAfield from the instruction. - When the instruction is

-to one of the register file source inputs
+RRMOVQ, sendrAto one of the register file source inputs

 so it reads from this register. - Add

-to one of the register file destination inputs so it writes to that register. - When the instruction is
+rBto one of the register file destination inputs so it writes to that register. - When the instruction is

-, send the value just read fromrA
+RRMOVQ, send the value just read fromrAinto the

-register file data input signal (reg_inputE
+register file data input signal (reg_inputEorreg_inputM). - Since you already implemented

-, several of the above changes will probably require
+irmovq, several of the above changes will probably require

 modifying an existing MUX rather than writing new assignments.